 Waste pipes are larger pipes that can be challenging to get to bend around corners and other areas of the house.
 There will also need to be a specific fall or gradient to the pipe to allow the waste to flow through it properly.
 We always recommend avoiding changing the location of your waste pipes as much as you possibly can.
 This is something that you should consider when planning the layout of your new bathroom.

-Project by DJ Moore Lofts: Dormer Loft Conversion in Aylesbury
+Project by DJ Moore Lofts: Double Pitched Dormer Conversion In Marston Moretaine, Bedford

 How Will You Get Water To Your Loft Conversion?